NHLI-Respiratory-Epi/drug-codelist-creation/README.md

     - Combine multiple value sets into a broader value set because of:
       - Study context
       - Computational considerations (e.g., *Stata* has macro character limits), or
-      - You quite simply change your mind
+      - You simply change your mind

 ## Step 5: Compare to previous codelists or mapping ontologies